EffectOrientedProgramming/book/Chapters/04_Initialization.md

         Dough()
 ```

+In this book, we follow the Scala practice of preferring `case` classes over ordinary classes.
+`case` classes are immutable by default and automatically provide commonly-needed functionality.

+The companion object `Dough` creates a `ZLayer`, which you can think of as a more-powerful constructor.
+Calling `fresh` produces a new instance of `Dough` within a `ZLayer`.
+This `ZLayer` provides the `Dough` instance as a dependency to any other Effect that needs it.

+Looking at the code from the inside out, the `defer` block executes the `printLine` Effect by calling `.run`, but does *not* call `.run` for `Dough`.
+The result of the `defer` is an Effect, because `defer` always produces an Effect.
+In ZIO all managed Effects are contained in ZIO objects.
+Thus, all Effectful functions return a ZIO object.

+This ZIO is passed to `ZLayer.fromZIO` which produces a `ZLayer` object (which is also a ZIO) containing a `Dough` object.
 ## Step 1: Provide Dependencies

+`Dough.fresh` produces a `ZLayer` containing a `Dough` for use as a dependency by other Effects.
+How is that dependency provided?

+If an Effect requires a dependency
 We must provide all required dependencies to an Effect before you can run it.

 ```scala 3 mdoc:runzio